slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9805-5/packetizer_raw_output.md

 Revise Section 6 to restrict the security mitigation claim to new protocols and clarify that existing RA-dependent protocols continue to retain their inherent security risks.

+**Severity:** Medium
+  *Basis:* The overly broad security statement may lead to misinterpretation by implementers and network operators, resulting in insufficient mitigation measures for known vulnerabilities.

+**Confidence:** High

 ---

 ## Report 3: 9805-5-3